oracle-livelabs/security/accessgovernance-oci-iam/connect-oci-iam/connect-oci-iam.md

 ## Task 1: Configure a new OCI IAM Cloud Service Connection in Oracle Access Governance Console

-1. In a browser, navigate to the Oracle Access Governance service home page using the URL noted down in *Lab 2: Task 1: Step 4* and log in as a user with the **Access Governance Administrator** application role.
+1. In a browser, navigate to the Oracle Access Governance service home page from the OCI Cloud Console using the URL specified *Lab 2: Task 1: Step 4* and log in as a user with the **Access Governance Administrator** application role.

    ![Homepage AG](images/ag-home.png)